jorendorff/recipes/entrees/chopped-cheese-sandwiches.md

 I bet a jalapeno would be good in there, minus the seeds.

-Cook medium-high, constantly breaking up meat into small pieces, until cooked through and excess moister is driven off, about 8 minutes.
+Cook medium-high, constantly breaking up meat into small pieces, until cooked through and excess moisture is driven off, about 8 minutes.

 Arrange on baking sheet